Fingernails (film): Plot

 Another day, Amir rips out his own fingernail to comfort a client nervous about the procedure.
 The client couple gets a positive result, delighting everyone.
 Seeing the opportunity, Anna secretly tests Amir's fingernail with her own.
 The result is 50%, meaning one person is more in love with the other.
 When she asks Duncan if a person can have a positive result with two different people, he rejects her hypothesis.
 She later convinces a hesitant Ryan to take the test with her again, and they pass.

 The next day, Anna confesses her findings to Amir, who confirms his feelings for her when she speculates that he is in love with her but she doesn't love him.
 Later that night, Anna and Amir kiss and sleep together.
 She expresses hesitancy about continuing her relationship with Ryan, stating, "Sometimes, being in love is lonelier than being alone."

 Amir admits that he started working at the Love Institute because he felt there was something wrong after never getting any positive test results.
 When Anna decides she wants to stay with him, Amir says they shouldn't be together and obey the test results, still confused by the situation.
 She stays over for the night, but she wakes up and decides to remove more of her fingernails in his kitchen out of heartbreak.
 Waking up and discovering this, Amir stops and comforts her.
-As they wait for her fingers to heal, they smile fondly at each other.
+As they wait for her fingers to heal, they smile at each other.